 I also see tangible, but invisible work; the maintenance, that Mierle Laderman-Ukeles focuses on in her performance work:

 clean your desk, wash the dishes, clean the floor, wash your clothes, wash your toes, change the baby’s diaper, finish the report, correct the typos, mend the fence, keep the customer happy, throw out the stinking garbage, watch out don’t put things in your nose, what shall I wear, I have no sox, pay your bills, don’t litter, save string, wash your hair, change the sheets, go to the store, I’m out of perfume, say it again—he doesn’t understand, seal it again—it leaks, go to work, this art is dusty, clear the table, call him again, flush the toilet, stay young.4

 The relationships I have with the objects are specific to members of my family and circles of kinship.
-The original fern in this installation was cared for by my mother and now lives with me, my partner, my children and our friends.
+The original fern in this installation was cared for by my mother and now lives with me, my children and our friends.
 The fern is a stand in for our connections to one another, we share the care of and live with them, collaborating with tips and knowledge and regular care of the plant;

 they are not as sensitive as you think, just keep them moist, give them a sunny aspect, but out of direct sunlight.